mingtsou/geog371/labs/lab02/readme.md

 >  **Snippet** is a programming term for a small region of re-usable source **code**, machine **code**, or text.Ordinarily, these are formally defined operative units to incorporate intolarger programming modules. **Snippet** management is a feature of some texteditors, program source **code** editors, IDEs, and related software.

-Or in this lab, we recommend to test Javascript codes with In-browser console, such as Firefox firebug,  google in-browser console, etc. Open up your browser (Google Chrome), navigate to a page (e.g., www.google.com), and open the browser JavaScript console and dosome basic coding to show some of the principles.
+Or in this lab, we recommend to test Javascript codes with In-browser console, such as Firefox firebug,  google in-browser console, etc. Open up your browser (Google Chrome), navigate to a page (e.g., www.google.com), and open the browser JavaScript console and do some basic coding to show some of the principles.

 Chrome’s integrated JavaScript console allows you to inputand explore JavaScript.
 Use **CTRL+SHIFT+J** (Windows) / **CMD+OPTION+J** (Mac) to open the console.